21 December 2022

 Standard three helps to provide personal and clinical care that is safe and appropriate for the consumer.
 This includes services such as bathing, dressing, providing mobility aids, nursing services, activities that promote independence and specialised therapy services.

-Providers promise to provide safe and effective personal care, clinical care, or both, in accordance with the resident or customer’s needs, goals, values and preferences.
-The care and services are best practice to optimise health and wellbeing.
+Providers commit to delivering safe and effective personal care, clinical care, or a combination of both, tailored to the resident's needs, goals, values and preferences.

 4. Services and support for daily living